DataDog/integrations-core/win32_event_log/README.md

   - host: localhost
 ```

 This minimal file will capture all events from localhost, but you can configure the check to only collect certain kinds of events.
-See the [example check configuration](https://github.com/DataDog/integrations-core/blob/master/win32_event_log/conf.yaml.example) for a comprehensive list and description of options that allow you to do this.
+See the [example check configuration](https://github.com/DataDog/integrations-core/blob/master/win32_event_log/conf.yaml.example) for a comprehensive list and description of options that allow you to do that.

 Restart the Agent to start sending Windows events to Datadog.

 # Validation

-Run the Agent's `info` subcommand and look for `win32_event_log` under the Checks section:
+See the info page in the Agent Manager and look for `win32_event_log` under the Checks section:

 ```
   Checks